 \subsection{Experimental setup}

-For our TSM sensor head we employ a spherical ${}^{133}\mathrm{Cs}$ vapor cell with $28\,\mathrm{mm}$ diameter without buffer gas, and an inner anti-relaxation paraffin coating.
-The cell is at room-temperature, has side arm serving as Cs reservoir, and features an intrinsic relaxation rate of $\approx 3~\mathrm{Hz}$ \cite{Castagna2009}.
-A special plastic mount made by 3D-printing encloses the cell, holds fiber coupler, optical elements, photo diode, and the Helmholtz coils (HC), made from printed-circuit board (50~mm diameter, 25~mm separation, 6 windings each), to apply the rf magnetic field $\vec{B}_\mathrm{rf}$ in parallel to $\vec{k}$, see Fig.~\ref{fig:TSM-Real}.
-Amplitude and frequency of $\vec{B}_\mathrm{rf}$ are controlled by a lock-in amplifier (\textit{Zurich Instruments}, model \textit{HF2LI}).
-We find that the optimal TSM sensitivity is obtained when the lock-in output set to 400~mV amplitude is connected over 27~k$\ohm$ serial resistor to the HC, leading to $\Grf=2\pi\,3.95$~rad/s.
-The same signal is used as reference for lock-in demodulation.
-Narrow-band ($\delta\nu_\mathrm{l} \leqslant 5\,\mathrm{MHz}$) laser light at $894.6\,\mathrm{nm}$ from a tunable diode laser system (\textit{Toptica Photonics}, model \textit{DL pro}) is delivered by a multi-mode fiber, collimated by a lens (CL), then circularly polarized by a custom-made circular polarizer (CP).
-While traversing through the cell the laser light performs optical pumping of the Cs vapor and its intensity is being modulated by the precessing spin orientation $\vec{S}(t)$ driven by $\vec{B}_\mathrm{rf}$.
-The cell-transmitted light is focused by a second lens (FL) and detected by a photo diode (PD).
+For our TSM sensor head, we employ a $28\,\mathrm{mm}$ diameter spherical ${}^{133}\mathrm{Cs}$ vapor cell without buffer gas, featuring an inner anti-relaxation paraffin coating.
+The cell operates at room temperature, includes a side arm serving as Cs reservoir, and features an intrinsic relaxation rate of $\approx 3~\mathrm{Hz}$ \cite{Castagna2009}.
+A plastic mount, made by 3D-printing, encloses the cell and holds the fiber coupler, optical elements, photodiode, and the Helmholtz coils (HC).
+The HC, constructed from a printed-circuit board (50~mm diameter, 25~mm separation, 6 windings each), apply the rf magnetic field $\vec{B}_\mathrm{rf}$ parallel to $\vec{k}$ (see Fig.~\ref{fig:TSM-Real}).
+The amplitude and frequency of $\vec{B}_\mathrm{rf}$ are controlled by a lock-in amplifier (\textit{Zurich Instruments}, model \textit{HF2LI}).
+We found that optimal TSM sensitivity is achieved with a 400~mV amplitude lock-in output connected to the HC via a 27~k$\ohm$ series resistor, resulting in $\Grf=2\pi\,3.95$~rad/s.
+The same signal serves as the reference for lock-in demodulation.
+Narrow-band ($\delta\nu_\mathrm{l} \leqslant 5\,\mathrm{MHz}$) laser light at $894.6\,\mathrm{nm}$ from a tunable diode laser system (\textit{Toptica Photonics}, model \textit{DL pro}) is delivered via a multi-mode fiber, collimated by a lens (CL), then circularly polarized by a circular polarizer (CP).
+The circular polarizer consists of a polarizer coupled to a quarter-wave plate.
+While traversing the cell, the laser light optically pumps the Cs vapor and its intensity is modulated by the precessing spin orientation $\vec{S}(t)$ driven by $\vec{B}_\mathrm{rf}$.
+The cell-transmitted light is focused by a second lens (FL) and detected by a photodiode (PD).

-For optimal sensitivity, the angle between laser beam propagation direction $k$ and static magnetic field $\vec{B}_0$ was set to be approximately $45\degree$.
-The photo current generated in the PD is converted into voltage by a transimpedance amplifier (\textit{Femto Messtechnik}, model \textit{DLPCA-200}) and demodulated by the lock-in amplifier.
+The angle between the laser beam propagation direction $k$ and the static magnetic field $\vec{B}_0$ was set to $45\degree$, near the optimal sensitivity point while keeping the geometry simple.
+The photo current generated in the PD is converted into voltage by a transimpedance amplifier (\textit{Femto Messtechnik}, model \textit{DLPCA-200}, gain $10^6$ V/A, -3dB bandwidth 200 kHz), and the resulting signal is demodulated by the lock-in amplifier.